CVAI is in residence at the University of Montréal

 The Canadian Vocal Arts Institute was established in February 2004 by a group of people who care deeply about the emerging careers of our young opera singers and the standing of Montréal on the international vocal arts scene.
 The main objective of the Institute is to hold annually in Montréal an international training program for talented young singers eager to perfect their art.
 The first edition took place in June 2004.

 This program is made possible through the cooperation of the International Vocal Arts Institute (IVAI), the Jacqueline Desmarais Foundation for Young Canadian Opera Singers and the Faculty of Music of the Université de Montréal.
-From Monday, July 23 to Friday, August 10, the University will be host to more than twenty renewed teachers and fifty four young singers, and welcomes for the first year CVAI in residency.
+From June 6-26, 2021, the University will be host to more than twenty renewed teachers and more than forty young singers